So the country music biz had a big hoedown—I mean red carpet event!—last night...

 Major improvement here.
-Last time we saw Miranda, at the Grammys, she had the darkest, craziest faux tan that I couldn't even focus on anything else.
+Last time we saw Miranda, at the Grammys, she had such a dark faux tan that it was hard to see anything else.
 Thank goodness she lightened up for this red carpet, showing off her natural skin tone and looking much prettier for it (as we all do).
 Her makeup and hair have also softened, so she doesn't look like she's trying so hard.
 I really like the casual, centre-parted (and not too wavy) blowout with the dangly earrings.

 Oh look, Faith Hill and Taylor Swift have almost the same hairdo!
 It really is a good one; the "universal haircut" of the 2010s.
 And there's that swoop at the part to give some flattering volume.
 I also think it's interesting to note how Faith used to be blonde, but has now settled on a shade that's closer to her natural (I'm guessing medium brown) colour.
 I don't think I'm wrong that we're seeing a trend here—people are getting over their blonderexia, slowly but surely.
 Well, except for Shakira.

 Faith's makeup is great too—gorgeous smoky eyes, nice brows, good skin coverage and a soft glossy mouth without that horrid visible lip liner that we keep seeing on people.
 Nicely played, Faith.

 Eeks, I don't think Angie will be happy with the lighting for this pic, which is unfortunately accentuating the uneven skin sitch.
 (Or possibly even creating it, who knows?
 Cameras can be evil.)
 Other than that, I think she looks pretty good.
 I like the very fine black tightlining around the eyes, and how she's gone for a very natural look.
 I might want to brush out the curls a tad, though.

 People were raving about newbie Kacey Musgraves at the Grammys, and yes, she is gorgeous, but I also have to say: not ready for the beauty big leagues yet.
 At first I was a little disappointed I couldn't get a close-up of her makeup, but then I realized this pic is okay, because you need to appreciate the baby blue ruching AND THE BELT.
 The belt!

-Who had your favourite look on the ACM red carpet?
+Who had your favourite (and least favourite) beauty look on this red carpet?